 Medical Excuses & Notes

-Students must bring a note written and signed by their legal guardian in order to be excused from participation when sick or injured.
-Modifications will be made accordingly.
-Notes from parents/guardians are accepted for up to five consecutive days.
+Parent/guardian contact is required in order to be excused from participation when sick or injured.
+Acceptable forms of communication include: a written note signed by the legal guardian or an email from the legal guardian’s email address.
+Please provide a brief description of the injury/illness, including a timeframe for rejoining activities, as well as acceptable modifications (if any.)
+Please utilize a phone call to the office as a last resort for such matters, as the office staff has a lot on their plates already.
+Notes, emails, and/or calls from parents/guardians are accepted for up to five consecutive days.
 A note from a physician is required after five days and the note should indicate when the student is able to return to class activities.
-Students will still be required to change clothing unless the injury prevents this from reasonably happening.
-Alternative (written) assignments will be given in some cases.
+Students will still be required to change clothing unless the injury prevents them from reasonably doing so.
+Alternative (typically written) assignments will be given in some cases.

 LOCK YOUR BELONGINGS!!
-Students must bring a lock in order to be assigned a basket.
+Locks with combinations not entered into the PE department’s database may be cut off if they are locked on incorrect baskets/lockers.
 Do not leave any personal items unattended in the locker room.
 Do not share locks or lockers.
 Keep your combo private!!
 Small baskets are for PE items only.
 Tall lockers can be used to store school clothes and personal items during PE class time only.
-Label all PE clothes with student's name (EX: J. Montana or S. Young.)
-Leave valuables at home or in your hall locker.
-While we do monitor the locker rooms closely, Louis Pasteur Middle School PE Department is not responsible for lost/stolen items.
+Label all PE clothes with the student's name (EX: J. Montana, S. Young, or J. Rice.)
+It is highly recommended to leave valuables at home or in your hall locker.
+While we do monitor the locker rooms for safety and security, Louis Pasteur Middle School PE Department is not responsible for lost/stolen items.

 Physical Education Behavior Expectations

 1) RESPECT- Treat yourself, your teacher, and your classmates with respect by following instructions and holding yourself to a high standard of behavior.
 Use appropriate language and gestures.
-Treat others as you wish to be treated.
+Treat others as you wish to be treated and be a likable classmate.
 Maintain personal space and keep your hands to yourself.

-2) RESPONSIBILITY- Bring your clothing PE and dress out every day…Failing to prepare is preparing to fail!!
+2) RESPONSIBILITY- You usually know the difference between “right” and “wrong,” so make the right choice!
+Bring your PE clothing and dress out every day…failing to prepare is preparing to fail!!
 Stay on task.
-PE is a class – treat it as such.
+PE is a class, so please treat it as such.
 Have fun, but focus on the lesson or activity.
 Be punctual and use equipment appropriately.

 3) KINDNESS- Be kind whenever possible… it’s always possible.
-Consider the rights of others before your feelings and the feelings of others before your rights.
 Be a problem solver, not a problem starter.

-4) SAFETY- Be aware of your surroundings.
-Follow all instructions.
+4) SAFETY- Be aware of your surroundings and make good choices.
+Follow all instructions and always use equipment as it is intended to be used.
 Stay within the school boundaries.
 Do not leave class without permission.
-This includes going to get water & using the restroom.
+This includes going to the front office, getting a drink of water, and using the restroom.
 Safety is not MY job, nor is it YOUR job… it’s OUR job!!!